qasir-11606016/tech-task-front-end/README.md

 ### Complete each task below:
 ### Task 1
-Create a react application and style it based on the image provided.
+Create a **React** application and style it based on the image provided.
 ```/src/public/sample-gui.png```

 ![alt text](/src/public/sample-gui.png)